FlipperPA/django-python3-vagrant/README.md

     vagrant ssh

+### Installing FreeTDS for SQL Server (Optional)

+Run the follow commands to install all pre-requesites and put your configuration files in the proper place.

+    cd /vagrant/examples
+    ./install-mssql.sh

+Next, you need to enter your server information, by editing the following two files:

+    /etc/freetds/freetds.conf
+    /etc/odbc.ini

 ### Start Your Django Project

 Then following instructions will be included each time you SSH into your guest VM.
 Starting a Django project (/vagrant on the guest VM with be mounted to the directory with the Vagrantfile where you ran "vagrant up" on your local machine: you will be able to edit files on the local machine in this directory, which will automatically appear in /vagrant on the guest VM):